maartenba/maartenba.github.io/_posts/2016-12-28-exploring-.net-managed-heap-with-clrmd.markdown

 ## Conclusion

 In this post, I wanted to take a practical approach to exploring the managed heap, and thought ClrMD was a good tool to use with that goal in mind.
-Do remember to explore the Internet for *"ClrMD"*, as there are tons of great samples out there!
+Do remember to explore the Internet for *"ClrMD"*, as there are tons of great samples out there (like [Sasha Goldstein's msos](https://github.com/goldshtn/msos))!
 The [ClrMD GitHub repo](https://github.com/Microsoft/clrmd) also has some fine examples.

 Enjoy!
 And happy new year!